Charlie9009/CI_MS1_MYGYM/README.md

 <hr>

 * *As a user I want to find out more about Athlean X.* <br>
 When I land on the homepage the carousel starts to rotate and the third image is of the *Athlean X* site.
-The text provides me with a link to the site and tells me to join up.
+The text provides me with a link to the site and encourages me to join up.
 If I scroll down I get to a section where I can find another link to Athlean X. There is also a link in the footer if I would ever feel lost on the page. <br>
 <img src="docs/features/f_carousel_3image.jpg">
 <br>
 <br>